garrettc/is-demo/README.md

 ## Todo

+- [x] Retrieve data and style
-[] Table sorting
+- [] Table sorting
-[] Write some tests
+- [] Write some tests
-[] Add Flask or Django app to enable caching of results and more interactive filters [] Bundle javascript to reduce HTTP requests
+- [] Add Flask or Django app to enable caching of results and more interactive filters
+- [] Bundle javascript to reduce HTTP requests